verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] I can't make my brain to get my mouth to say the words "Do you mind?"
 - [ ] I support being a hater unless you're hating on something I love because then you need to stop. where is your sense of whimsy dude.
 - [ ] it’s something you could get into
+- [ ] Mutilated by the knowledge of the evil that is their enemy.